neuralpain/qbactivator/README.md

 ## Ongoing development

 - A more comprehensive AIO to correctly embed the patch file into the script.
-I encountered some issues with AveYo's [`Compressed2Text`](https://github.com/AveYo/Compressed2TXT) script.
+I encountered some issues with AveYo's [Compressed2Text](https://github.com/AveYo/Compressed2TXT) script.
 - Better automated error handling for any misses in the file restoration process

 ## Credits

-Thanks to Beast_iND's (the original author), microbolt and dechronic for their work in previous versions of this activation script up to `v0.15`.
+Thanks to Beast_iND (the original author), microbolt and dechronic for their work in previous versions of this activation script up to `v0.15`.